ridzuan5757/k8s/docs/1_concepts/4_workload/2_1_pods.md

 abstraction and separation of concerns simplifies system semantics, and makes it feasible toe xtend the cluster's behaviour without changing existing code.

+## Pod update and replacement

+When the pod template for a workload resource is changed, the controller creates new pods based on the updated template instead of updating the existing pods.

+k8s does not prevent us from managing pods directly.
+It is possible to update some fiels of a running pod in place.
+However, pod update operations like `patch` and `replace` have some limitations:
+- Most of the metadata about pod is immutable.
+We cannot change the field value:
+    - `namespace`
+    - `name`
+    - `uid`
+    - `creationTimestamp`
+    - `generation` field is unique.
+It only accepts updates that increment the field's current value.
+- If the `metadata.deletionTimestamp` is set, no new entry can be added to the `metadata.finalizers` list.
+- Pod updates may not change fields other than:
+    - `spec.containers[*].image`,
+    - `spec.initContainers[*].image`
+    - `spec.activeDeadlineSeconds`
+    - `spec.tolerations` - For this field value, we can only add new entries.
+- When pdating the `spec.ActiveDeadlineSeconds` field, 2 types of updates are
+  allowed:
+    - setting the unassigned field to positive number.
+    - updating the field from positive number to a smaller non-negative number.

+## Resource sharing and communication

+Pods enable data sharing and communication among their constituent containers.

+### Storage in pods

+A pod can specify a set of shared storage volumes.
+All containers in the pod can access the shared volumes, allowing those containers to share data.
+Volumes also allow persistent data in a pod to survive in a case one of the containers within needs to be restarted.

+### Pod networking

+EAch pod is assigned a unique IP address for each address family.
+Every container in a pod shares the network namespace, including the IP address and network ports.
+Inside a pod, and only then the containers that belong to the pod can communicate with one aother using `localhost`.

+When containers in a pod communicate with entities outside the pod, they must coordinate how they use the shared network resources such as ports.
+Within a pod, containers share an IP address and port space, and can find each other via `localhost`.

+The containers in a pod can also communicate with each other using standard inter-process communications like SystemV semaphores or POSIX shared memory.
+Containers in different pods have distinct IP addresses and can not communicate by OS-level IPC without special configuration.
+Containers that want to interact with a container running in a different pod can use IP networking to communicate.

+Containers within the pod see the system hostname as being the same as the configured `name` for the pod.

+## Priveleged mode for containers

+> The container runtime must support the concept of a privileged container for
+> this setting to be relevant.

+Any container in a pod can run in privileged mode to use operating system administrative capabilities that would otherwise be unaccessible.
+This is available for both Windows and Linux.

+### Linux privileged containers

+A ny container in a pod can enable privileged mode using the `privileged` flag on the security context of the container spec.
+This is useful for containers that want to use operating system administrative capabilities such as manipulating network stack or accessing hardware devices.

+### Window privileged containers

+We can create windwos hostprocess pod by setting `windowsOption.hostProcess` flag on the security context of the pod spec.
+All containers in these pods must run as Windows HostProcess containers.
+HostProcess pods run directly on the host and can also be used to perform administrative tasks as is done with Linux privileged containers.

+## Static pods

+Static pods are managed directly by the kubeet daemon on a specific node without the API server observing them.
+Whereas most pods are managed by the control plane (for example, Deployment), for static pods, the kubelet directly supervises each static pod (and restarts it if it fails).

+Static pods are always bound to one kubelet on specific node.
+The main use for static pods is to run a self-hosted control plane; in other words, using kubelet to supervise the individual control plane components.

+The kubelet automatically tries to create a mirror pod on the k8s API server for each static pod.
+This means that the pods running on a node are visible on the API server, but cannot be controlled from there.

+> The `spec` of static pod cannot refer to other API objects such as
+> ServiceAccount, ConfigMap, Secret etc.

+## Pods with multiple containers

+Pods are designed to support multiple cooperating processes as contaienrs that form a cohesive unit of service.
+The containers in a pod are automatically co-located and co-scheduled on the same physical or virtual machine in the cluster.

+The containers can share resources and dependencies, communicates with one another and coordinate when they are terminated.

+Pods in k8s cluster are used in 2 main ways:

+### Pods that run a single container

+The "one-container-per-pod" model is the most common k8s use case; in this case a pod is acting as a wrapper around a single container. k8s manages pods rather than managing the containers directly.

+### Pods that run multipe containers that need to work together

+A pod can encapsulate an application composed of multiple co-located containers that are tightly coupled and need to share resources.
+These co-located containers form a single cohesive unit of service.

+For example, one container serving data stored in a shared volume to the public while a separate sidecar container refreshes or updates those files.
+The pod wraps these containers, storage resources, and an ephemeral network identity together as a single unit.

+Some pods have init containers as well as app containers.
+By default, init containers run and complete before the app containers are started.
+Sidecar containers is also possible for providing auxiliary services to the main appliation pod.

+### Feature State

+Enabled by default, the `SidecarContainers` feature gate allows us to specify `restartPolicy: Always` for init containers.
+Setting the `always` restart policy ensures that the containers where we set it are treated as sidecars that are kept running during the entire lifetime of the pod.
+Containers that we explicily define as sidecar containers start up before the main applicationn pod and remain running until the pod is shut down.

+## Container probes

+A probe is a diagnostic performed periodically by the kubelet on a container.
+To perform a diagnostic, the kubelet can invoke different actions:
+- `ExecAction` performed with the help of the container runtime
+- `TCPSocketAction` checked directly bu the kubelet
+- `HTTPGetAction` checked directly by the kubelet